team1389/Team1389-Base-Project-Template/README.md

 2. Clone Team1389-Base-Project-Template
 3. In the base.properties file, set the location of the team1389base.loc variable to the path of the Team1389-Robot-Code-Base folder
 4. Delete git from the project by deleting the .git folder
+5. Delete as en eclipse project to remove old project name by deleting the .project file
 5. Whenever you want to make a project with the template, just copy and paste the Team1389-Base-Project-Template folder